Monday, 9 March 2009

 l

-Next to the old Pavilion, on the east side, was Pavilion Gardens, Promenade Gardens or Marine Gardens (same place).
 The picture above (TOP) is a postcard of the bandstand there.
-The postmark seems to say 1916, in the middle of World War 1.
-Given that the Pavilion was opposite Edward Henry Street, the bandstand must have been opposite Water Street; the junction is just about visible when the picture is enlarged.
+Postmark seems to say 1916, in the middle of World War 1.
+Given that the Pavilion faced a little to the east of Edward Henry Street, the bandstand must have been opposite Water Street.
+The junction is just about visible when the picture is enlarged.

 Music in that context would have been ‘light music’, Palm Court stuff perhaps, and patriotic tunes.
 The musicians may have been from the resident orchestra at the Pavilion.
 Live music was usual outdoors and in theatres, ballrooms and dance halls, at cinema shows, in the larger restaurants and hotels.
 Quite a few residents became part-time musicians to earn ‘a few bob’ on the side.